Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

 Flooring

-For more detailed pricing information, check out our complete guide to kitchen remodeling costs in Chicago.
+For more detailed pricing, check our complete kitchen remodeling costs in Chicago guide.

 See what Chicago homeowners achieved with a $50,000 kitchen renovation